 Upload what underwriters and cautious buyers need to see—early.

-- Detached: Roof/Insurance Memo (roof age/docs, deductible context, tune-up receipt) per ID 59.
+- Detached: Roof/Insurance Memo (roof age/docs, deductible context, tune-up receipt) per the Fall-Through Prevention Checklist.

-- Condo/TH: Financeability Summary (dues, reserves %, assessments, owner-occ %, litigation note, insurance certificate, last 1–3 financed closings) per ID 53.
+- Condo/TH: Financeability Summary (dues, reserves %, assessments, owner-occ %, litigation note, insurance certificate, last 1–3 financed closings) per the Insurance & HOA Shock playbook.

 - All assets: Lender-verified Payment Menu (illustrative), concessions norms for the cell.